JoshuaPark823/python-algorithms/README.md

 ## Major Bugs
 - count_primes.py: </br>
 </br>Double Counting: The current implementation uses nested for loops to iterate through the array of primes and subtracts 1 from the `num_primes` if it comes across one where `array[numerator] % array[denominator] == 0`.
-However, this results in a miscount where if n is 143, it'll substract one for when numerator = 11 and also for numerator = 13.
-This issue has been fixed by setting a boolean marker.
+However, this results in a miscount where if n is 143, it'll substract one for when numerator = 11 and also for numerator = 13. </br>

-</br> Currently trying to optimize the time complexity but having trouble getting the algorithm below
-O(n*log(n)) time.
+</br>Solution: Set the value of the number that contains both factors as negative the first time it's being counted for.
+Then with the inclusion of a conditional that checks `array_primes[n_index] > 0` will cause the loop to skip over the value.